Table of Contents

 Multiple Exception Types

-block.
+You can also handle multiple exception types within a single except block.
 This can be useful if you want to perform a similar action for multiple types of exceptions.
 For example:

 python